How to Stay Productive While Unemployed

 - Set up a workspace, and get organized

-- Take time to determine your job or career goals for the next 1, 2, and 5 years
+- Take time to determine your job or career goals for the next one, two, and five years

 - Make priorities, and evaluate your day